zachalbert/zachalbert.com_v6-build/README.md

 * Make the pause button toggle to a play button
 * Get excerpts to stop ignoring line breaks (currently only pulls 1st paragraph)
 * Complete metadata tag (implemention)[http://moz.com/blog/meta-data-templates-123]
+* Change contact to be more of a newsletter signup / contact form

 ## The Orrery